Esri/arcgis-experience-builder-sdk-resources/widgets/control-the-widget-state/README.md

 This widget demonstrates how to control another widget's state programatically.

+---

+**NOTE**

+Controlling the opening and closing of a widget within the widget controller widget will only work with developer edition 1.6+.

+---

 ## How to use the sample

 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.

 ## How it works

 In `widget.tsx`, the end-user selects a collapsable sidebar widget and a widget within the widget controller widget.
-As each are selected, a corresponding action button is presented, allowing the end-user to toggle the state of the widgets programatically.
+As each are selected, a corresponding action button is presented, allowing the end-user to toggle the state of the widget programatically.

 ### For the sidebar widget